indrjo/minimal-texlive-installer/README.md

 **(Note)** We list here the defaults and how to change them.

-* By default `~/.texlive-installer` is the location where the installer is downloaded and unpacked.
-If you want to specify another place, you can use `--installer-dir=HERE`.

 * The directory where all of TeX Live is allocated is set to `~/texlive` by default.
-If you prefer another location, pass the option `--texdir=HERE`.
+If you prefer another location, pass the option `--texdir HERE`.

-* You can select the scheme to install, by passing `--scheme=SCHEME`.
+* You can select the scheme to install, by passing `--scheme SCHEME`.
 Here, `SCHEME` could be for example: `minimal` (the default), `basic`, `small`, `medium`, `full`, etc...

 * At the end of the installation an appropriate file that adds to your paths the ones of TeX Live is created.
-By default, the file is `~/.tlrc`, but you can choose any path you prefer, using `--tlrc=HERE`.
+By default, the file is `~/.tlrc`, but you can choose any path you prefer, using `--tlrc HERE`.

 Normally, the installation takes a couple of minutes.
 Afterwards, you should also